MikeOpenHWGroup/CORE-V_VERIF_DOCS/user_manual/source/fpu.rst

 fflags and frm can be accessed directly or over fcsr which is mapped to those two registers.

-Since RISCY includes an iterative div/sqrt unit, its precision and latency can be controlled over a custom csr (fprec).
+Since CV32E40P includes an iterative div/sqrt unit, its precision and latency can be controlled over a custom csr (fprec).
 This allows faster division / square-root operations at the lower precision.
 By default, the single-precision equivalents are computed with a latency of 8